-Mrs. Wexner is the Immediate Past Chair of the Governing Committee of The Columbus Foundation, Founder and Chair of The Columbus Coalition Against Family Violence and KidsOhio.org, Chair of the Center for Child and Family Advocacy, Chair Elect of the Boards of Trustees of Children's Hospital, Inc. and Children's Hospital, and a Trustee of The Columbus Academy and The Wexner Center Foundation in Columbus, Ohio.
+Mrs. Wexner is Immediate Past Chair of the Governing Committee of The Columbus Foundation, Founder and Chair of The Columbus Coalition Against Family Violence and KidsOhio.org, Chair of the Center for Child and Family Advocacy, Chair of the Boards of Trustees of Children's Hospital, Inc. and Children's Hospital, and a Trustee of The Wexner Center Foundation in Columbus, Ohio.
 Mrs. Wexner is the wife of Leslie H. Wexner.